-- If consumers do not sign up for Medicare during their initial enrollment period, they may have to pay a late enrollment penalty for as long as they have Medicare.
-Learn more about how late enrollment penalties could impact consumers' monthly premium costs for Part A, Part B, and Part D. - Every state has a Medicare Savings Program that offers financial assistance to help pay Medicare premiums for those who are eligible, and in some cases, pay Medicare Part A and Medicare Part B deductibles, coinsurance, and copayments.
+- If consumers do not sign up for Medicare Parts B or D during their initial enrollment period, they may have to pay a late enrollment penalty for as long as they have Medicare.
+Those who have to buy Part A (because they are not eligible for free Part A) may also have to pay a late enrollment penalty.
+Learn more about how late enrollment penalties could impact consumers' monthly premium costs for Part A, Part B, and Part D. - Every state has a Medicare Savings Program that offers financial assistance to help pay Medicare premiums for those who are eligible for such assistance, and in some cases, the program will pay Medicare Part A and

+Medicare Part B deductibles, coinsurance, and copayments.
 Find information about the Medicare Savings Program.

 - Consumers who meet certain income and resource limits may qualify for help paying prescription drug costs (Part D) under Medicare.
 Find information about getting help paying for Medicare prescription drug coverage. - Some consumers who are eligible for Medicare are also eligible for Medicaid; this is called being a dual eligible.
 Consumers who have Medicare and full Medicaid coverage will likely have most of their health care costs covered.
-See the standards for dual eligibility. - Some consumers may be interested in purchasing a Medicare Supplement Insurance (Medigap) policy to help pay for additional health care costs and possibly other services original Medicare does not cover.
+See this Medicaid.gov website for more information about dual eligibility. - Some consumers may be interested in purchasing a Medicare Supplement Insurance (Medigap) policy to help pay for additional health care costs and possibly other services original Medicare does not cover.
 Medigap insurance cannot be purchased through the Marketplace.
 The best time to buy a Medigap policy is during consumers' six-month Medigap open enrollment period, which begins the first month consumers are both age 65 and enrolled in Medicare Part B. After this enrollment period, they may not be able to buy a Medigap policy, or if they are able to buy one, it may cost more.
 However, there are several situations, beyond the open enrollment period, during which consumers may have a guaranteed right to buy a Medigap policy.
 Find more information about on Medigap plans and the best time to sign up for a Medigap plan. - Consumers who need help understanding their Medicare enrollment options can get help from their local SHIP.
-SHIP is a state program that gets funding from the federal government to provide free local health coverage counseling to people with Medicare or who are becoming eligible for Medicare.
+SHIP is a state program that gets funding from the Federal Government to provide free local health coverage counseling to people with Medicare or who are becoming eligible for Medicare.
 The name of the program varies in each state.
 Find contact information for SHIP in your state. - See a list of frequently asked questions about Medicare and the Marketplace. - See a short YouTube video about Medicare and the Marketplace.

 Explain to consumers that they may keep their Marketplace plans and their financial assistance until their Medicare coverage begins.
-Once their Medicare Part A coverage starts, they are no longer eligible to receive financial assistance for their Marketplace plans.
+Once their Medicare Part A coverage starts, they are no longer eligible to receive financial assistance for their Marketplace plans and may have to pay back the advance payments of the premium tax credit they received through a Marketplace for the months they were eligible for Medicare.